 Lt.
-David Chmelar and Firefighter/Paramedic Chad Tinsley of the St. Charles Fire Department have been honored as 2020 Everyday Extraordinary Firefighter Heroes by the American Red Cross of Chicago & Northern Illinois.
+David Chmelar and Firefighter/Paramedic Chad Tinsley of the St. Charles Fire Department were honored as 2020 Everyday Extraordinary Firefighter Heroes by the American Red Cross of Chicago & Northern Illinois.
 Each year, the organization honors individuals for acts of bravery, dedication, and service to the community.

 Lt.
 Chmelar and Firefighter Chad Tinsley are being recognized for a river rescue that occurred last summer in which they saved two adults and a teenager from plunging over the Fox River dam in a boat.
 The boat had become disabled, and a major storm with strong winds began blowing the boat towards the dam.
 The firefighters launched a rescue boat and reached the disabled boat just as it approached the dam.
 The three people in the boat were rescued; 40 seconds more and three terrified boaters would have plunged over the dam.